Intelligent-Silicon/AutoUnattend/README.md

 The Microsoft webpage detailing the Component will list what Configuration Passes it can run in and what version of Windows it works with.
 Look for [Valid Configuration Passes](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-display#valid-configuration-passes)

-A Component could contain multiple [Child Elements](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-display#child-elements) and when required, because some could be optional child elements, would be listed in the XML file as listed [here](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-display#xml-example) or seen below, demonstrating the use of
+A Component could contain multiple [Child Elements](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-display#child-elements) and when required, because some could be optional child elements, would be listed in the XML file as seen [here](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-display#xml-example) or seen below, demonstrating the use of

 ```<Settings pass="[Pass Name]"></Settings>``` and ```<Component name="[Component Name]"></Component>```.